dolthub/dolt/README.md

 ## Use Cases

-We're just getting started, but here are a few places we think Noms is especially well-suited:
+We're just getting started, but here are a few use cases we think Noms is especially well-suited for:

 * **Data collaboration**—Work on data together.
 Track changes, fork, merge, sync, etc. The entire Git workflow, but on large-scale, structured data.
 * **ETL**—ETL based on Noms is inherently incremental, undoable, idempotent, and auditable.